JakeTurner616/JakeTurner616.github.io/_tabs/resume.md

 software inventory as to create a successful operating environment as to mimic an enterprise Deployment.

 • Maintained systems via updates, patches, drivers and kernel releases.
-Setup and used Active Directory, Domain controller, and other tools to support on premises machines for dedicated 24/7/365 services on a CLI only (headless) server environment.
+Used Active Directory, Domain controller, and other system administration tools to support on premises machines for dedicated services.

 ---
 ## Skills: